EliotGann/QANT/README.md

 # QANT
 Quick AS NEXAFS Tool
-developed by Eliot Gann of the Australian Synchrotron and currently NIST (eliot.gann@nist.gov) an Igor Pro set of procedures, best working on Igor Pro v 8+, but compatible with Igor Pro 6+
+developed by Eliot Gann of the Australian Synchrotron, NIST and currently BNL (egann@bnl.gov) an Igor Pro set of procedures, best working on Igor Pro v 8+, but compatible with Igor Pro 6+

 For installation, it is suggested that you follow these instructions: